 - 5.1.1 The vehicle sponsor will fund 10 verification tests in the headform area. - 5.1.2 The vehicle manufacturer has the option of sponsoring up to 10 additional headform verification tests.
 These are in addition to any blue points and those funded by the sponsor.
-Where this is the case, the vehicle manufacturer must inform ANCAP of the number of tests when predicted data is provided. - 5.1.3 The location of all verification tests will be selected at the same time and at random by the ANCAP Secretariat regardless of the test sponsor. - 5.1.4 Only those grid points on defaulted grid positions or those coloured blue will be excluded from the randomly selected points.
-All other grid points are eligible for selection. - 5.1.5 There is no restriction as to the location of the randomly selected tests.
-Tests to adjacent impact locations are acceptable provided that permanent vehicle damage would not influence other test results. - 5.1.6 Where damage from already tested grid points affects other verification tests, the Secretariat will be informed and will take a decision on how to proceed. - 5.1.7 The results of all verification tests will be used in the calculation of a correction factor.
+Where this is the case, the vehicle manufacturer must inform ANCAP of the number of tests when predicted data is provided. - 5.1.3 The location of all verification tests will be selected at the same time and at random by the ANCAP Secretariat regardless of the test sponsor. - 5.1.4 At least one of the verification tests shall always be a green point on the excluded glazed area that is in accordance with Section 4.1.7. - 5.1.5 Only those grid points on defaulted red, excluded green (noting the exception above) positions or those coloured blue will be excluded from the randomly selected points.
+All other grid points are eligible for selection. - 5.1.6 There is no restriction as to the location of the randomly selected tests.
+Tests to adjacent impact locations are acceptable provided that permanent vehicle damage would not influence other test results. - 5.1.7 Where damage from already tested grid points affects other verification tests, the Secretariat will be informed and will take a decision on how to proceed. - 5.1.8 The results of all verification tests will be used in the calculation of a correction factor.